 An objective pronoun is acted upon; it functions as the target of a verb in a sentence.
-It follows the subject and the verb and sometimes a preposition.
+An objective pronoun follows the subject and the verb and sometimes a preposition.

 The objective pronouns are: her, him, it, me, them, us, and you.

 The Lord helps them